How do I know if I have a Varicocele?

 Over time, varicoceles may become even more enlarged, making them more noticeable.
 Some in the field compare the feeling of a varicocele to a bag of worms.
 The swollen veins lead to the swelling of the testical, nearly always on the left.

 When should I see a doctor?

-Since a varicocele usually does not cause any symptoms, it rarely requires.
-Varicoceles may be revealed during a routine physical exam or fertility evaluation.
+Since a varicocele usually does not cause any symptoms, it rarely requires intervention.
+Routine physical exam reveal varicoceles .

 However, in some instances, men experience symptoms such as pain or swelling in the scrotum.
 If this is the situation in your case you should contact a healthcare provider right away.
 Don’t wait.
 You should also arrange a consultation if you discover that your testicles are different sizes, notice a mass on your scrotum or if you are having problems with fertility.
 There are a number of conditions that can cause testicular pain or a scrotal mass.
 Some of them require immediate treatment.
 If you developed a varicocele in your youth, you should keep a close eye out for any potential changes to the condition of your testicals.

 Causes of Varicocele

 Inside of your scrotum, the spermatic cord carries blood to and from your testicles.
 A varicocele forms when the veins in the spermatic cord become enlarged, possibly leading to other health problems.
 While still not completely understood, many experts believe that a varicocele forms when the valves inside the veins become damaged for one reason or another.
 The valves are designed to keep the blood flowing in the proper direction.
 When not working properly, they can stop the blood from flowing correctly and cause a backup or blood pooling.
 The additional pressure on the veins will cause them to widen (dilate), potentially causing damage to your testicles and possibly resulting in infertility.

 Varicoceles are more likely to occur during puberty.
 Due to the position of the left testicular vein, varicoceles usually occur on the left side.